jodyhuntatx/ppdemo/README.md

 The demo also shows how Puppet module use HF token to automatically bootstrap machine identity for puppet node.

 ## Demo Requirements
-1. Linux host with Docker daemon and Docker Compose installed
+1. OSX or Linux host with Docker daemon and Docker Compose installed
 2. Conjur Enteprise 5.x image - Load the image to docker using `docker load -i conjur-appliance-5.x.x.x.tar`.
 Edit `docker-compose.yml` if using a different version.
 3. Puppet Standalone image. - This can be download from https://puppet.com/download-puppet-enterprise